anandts88/ember-validator/README.md

 Validate poperty with passed regular expression

 #### Options ####
+  * `hasAlphabet` - Set to true, to check has atleast one alphabet
+  * `hasUpperCase` - Set to true, to check has atleast one upper case alphabet
+  * `hasLowerCase` - Set to true, to check has atleast one lower case alphabet
+  * `hasNumber` - Set to true, to check has atleast one number
+  * `hasSpecial` - Set to true, to check atleast one special character.
+Supply a string of characters that you want to check or supply your own regex pattern.
+  * `hasNoSpecial` - Set to true, to check no special characters
+  * `hasNoSpace` - Set to true, to check no spaces
   * `with` - The regular expression to test with
   * `without` - The regular expression to inverse test
   * `array` - Array of regular expression, when you want to validate more than one regex